 The family immigrated to Russia, arriving from Lübeck at the port in Oranienbaum aboard the hooker Die Jungfrau Dietrika on 13 September 1766.
 Son Jacob had died before arrival.
 Between their arrival in Oranienbaum and the time of the 1767 census, the parents and younger sister Catharina Elisabeth had also died.
 Maria Elisabeth is recorded on the 1767 Census as an orphan in the colony of Huck, living in Household No. 10 along with her uncle Jacob Repp.

-This Eisenhuth surname does not appear to continue among the Volga Germans.
+This Eisenhuth surname does not appear to continue in Huck.

 - Parish records of Büdingen.